Only the Jews understood God

 There are many who are not going to be saved, because they do not have the correct belief about God.

 So what was the understanding of God that was held by the Jews?

 The Jews understood that God was nameless in the Old Testament

 The Jews understood that God was nameless in the Old Testament.
 In 150 AD, Justin Martyr wrote: “And all the Jews even now teach that the nameless God spoke to Moses.”
 3

 Three centuries later, Bishop Theodoret of Cyrus wrote: “The Jews call it AIA (I WILL BE) while the Samaritans call it YABE.”
 4

 I WILL BE WHO I WILL BE, therefore, you shall say to the children of Israel, “I WILL BE has sent me to you.”
-Moreover…you shall say to the children of Israel, “He WILL BE, the ELOHIM of your fathers…has sent me to you.”Exodus 3:14-15
+Moreover…you shall say to the children of Israel, “YIHVAH, (He WILL BE), the ELOHIM of your fathers…has sent me to you.”Exodus 3:14-15

-In the 19th Century, the Hebrew scholar William Gesenius realized this pronunciation could not be supported by the verb “to be,” and he created a theory of the name YAHWEH, using YABE, the name used by the Samaritans.
+In the 19th Century, the Hebrew scholar William Gesenius realized that YEHOVAH could not be supported by the verb “to be,” and he created a theory of the name YAHWEH, using YABE, the name used by Bishop Theodoret.